 WATCH OUT !
 UNDER CONSTRUCTION !

 Listed historical monument since 2013, the Foundation restores its building.
 At the moment they intervene to restore glass roof and facade.
-Two to three rooms are momentarily closed to the public.
+One or two rooms are momentarily closed to the public.
 We thank you for your understanding.

 Inaugurated in 1976, the architectonic center of Aix-en-Provence reflects the essence of Vasarely’s mission.
 Designed as a place of exchange, experiments and new encounters, this multi-disciplinary “laboratory” would bring together plastic arts, architecture, new technologies, chemistry, and other disciplines.
 The ““polychromatic city of happiness” was born.